garyzhubc/STAT406-2017/Lecture8/README.md

 Part of the problem with polynomial bases is that they necessarily become more wiggly within the range of the data, and also quickly increase or decrease near the edge of the observations.
 A more stable but also remarkably flexible basis is given by spline functions, as discussed in class.

 We first here show how to build a naive linear spline basis with 5 knots (placed at the `(1:5)/6` quantiles (i.e. the 0.17, 0.33, 0.5, 0.67, 0.83 percentiles) of the observed values of the explanatory variable), and use it to estimate the regression function.
 Remember that a linear spline function with knot *w* is given by `f_w(x) = max( x - w, 0 )`.
-Given a fixed set of pre-selected knots *w\_1*, *w\_2*, ..., *w\_k*, we consider regreesion functions that are linear combinations of the corresponding k linear spline functions.
+Given a fixed set of pre-selected knots *w\_1*, *w\_2*, ..., *w\_k*, we consider regression functions that are linear combinations of the corresponding k linear spline functions.

 Note that for higher-order splines (e.g. cubic splines discussed below), the naive spline basis used above is numerically very unstable, and usually works poorly in practice.
 I include here simply as an illustration of the methodology and to stress the point that these basis approaches are in fact nothing more than slightly more complex linear models.